rajsudeep/holberton-system_engineering-devops/README.md

 ## Shell Commands
-Set of directories containing shell command problems and their solutions.
+Shell command problems and their solutions.
 ***
 > Editor: emacs
 >